Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction: Experiments and Results

 \subsection{Experimental Setups}

-\textbf{Choices of the Base Model.} In our experiments, we use the open-source models Qwen2.5-1.5B-Instruct and Qwen2.5-7B-Instruct as the base model to construct \textit{Thought-Aligner-1.5B} and \textit{Thought-Aligner-7B}.
-We choose the two models for the balance between general capabilities and computational requirements.
+\textbf{Choices of Base Model.} We use the open-source models Qwen2.5-1.5B-Instruct and Qwen2.5-7B-Instruct as base models for \textit{Thought-Aligner-1.5B} and \textit{Thought-Aligner-7B}, selected for their balance between capabilities and computational requirements, not methodological dependency.